National board of directors

 Board role descriptions

-Board Directors (Directors) must have had a financial full membership of the Australian Diabetes Educators Association (ADEA) for a minimum of 12 months before being eligible for nomination.
+CDE Board Directors must have had a financial full membership of the Australian Diabetes Educators Association (ADEA) for a minimum of 12 months before being eligible for nomination.
 CDE Directors are elected by ADEA full members and Independent Directors are nominated and appointed by the Board.
 The position is honorary.
 The ADEA Constitution allows for 2 terms of three years and provides detail about how ADEA is governed.

 Directors must meet the requirements of the Australian Securities and Investment Commission’s (ASIC’s) which includes not having been declared bankrupt.